This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Aerospace has been a major focus in Mexican economic development, both as an industrial sector and in connection with commercial, private, and defense aviation growth.
-All these factors combine to make aerospace a key part of our priority sector strategy and a leading-prospect industry sector for Mexico.
+All these factors combine to make aerospace a key part of the Commercial Service priority sector strategy and a leading-prospect industry for Mexico.

 Overview